 Strategy #12: Use On-Page SEO Checker & SEO Plugin

-And the last strategy I want to share with you is to use an on-page SEO checker and SEO plugin for your on-page SEO optimization.
+And the last strategy I want to share with you is to use an on-page SEO checker or SEO Page Checker and SEO plugin for your on-page SEO optimization.

 When it comes to on-page SEO, content optimization, and general SEO optimization, there are so many things you can do and of course, you will forget to do something.